 This reference documentation offers an in-depth description of the behavior and configuration options of the Paketo Python Buildpack.
 For explanations of how to use the buildpack for several common use-cases, see the Paketo Python Buildpack How To documentation.

-The Python buildpack supports several versions of CPython, Pip and Pipenv.
+The Python buildpack supports several versions of CPython, as well as tools like Pip and Pipenv.
 For more details on the specific versions supported in a given buildpack version, see the release notes.

 The Python Buildpack sets a few environment variables during the

 launch phases of the app lifecycle.
 The sections below describe each

 environment variable and its impact on your app.